-The College COMPASS Test has the following sections:
+The COMPASS test has the following sections:

 - Reading Skills: There are multiple-choice questions in this section consisting of five types of reading comprehension passages in the Placement Test and the Diagnostic Test that includes questions on comprehension, vocabulary and reader profile components.
 Since, COMPASS is a computer-based test in the Windows format, the students will have the option of viewing the questions on one side of the screen and the answer options on the other side.

 - Writing Skills: In this section, the students are supposed to rectify the errors related to the areas of Mechanics and the Rhetorical Skills in the Placement Test and in the Diagnostic Test, around eight kinds of writing skills of the students are tested.